balchua/do-microk8s/README.md

 # Digitalocean Terraform Microk8s

+**This currently works for `edge` channel, as the token generation is not yet merged with the latest stable Microk8s version.**

 Bootstrap a multi node Microk8s in digitalocean with Terraform.

 For example to bootstrap 1 controller and 1 worker.